Project: Residence refurbishment

 The High Commissioner’s residence in Islamabad was built in the seventies and filled with furniture from the closed residence in Karachi, the old capital.
 It has remained largely unchanged since due to lack of budget.
 Outdated furniture, aging curtain treatments and faded carpets did not reflect the modern, innovative and professional service of the Foreign and Commonwealth Office.
 FCO Services were asked to bring the residence up to date with a minimal budget.

-After visiting the residence, designs were developed in London, using a combination of bespoke pieces and off-the-shelf items from trusted UK suppliers.
+After visiting the residence, designs were developed in London by our dedicated team, using a combination of bespoke pieces and off-the-shelf items from trusted UK suppliers.
 It was important for design elements to reflect our relationship with the host country and in doing so we were able to use special pieces provided by the UK Crafts Council, including a crafted bowl made by British-Pakistani artist Halima Cassell.

 We are very pleased with the result.
 The colour schemes in the sitting areas are bright and welcoming, complementing new items from the Government Art Collection.
 The dining and reception areas – unchanged for decades – have been transformed to areas which are inviting and uplifting.
 The use of local motifs in fabrics and accessories was an inspired idea.
 Much positive feedback received and most importantly we now have a Residence that befits the UK’s second biggest diplomatic mission in the network – and projects a professional, contemporary and inspiring image to the thousands of visitors who pass through our doors every year.
 Our thanks to all who worked on this project.
 It really has been transformational.